Abhinav501/groovy-example/README.md

 - There is a parser class for each data file that needs parsing. (alternatively each of the classes could have been reduced to just a function as no state is saved).
-- There is a model class for each type of data objects collected from the parsed files.
+- There is a main.groovy.model class for each type of data objects collected from the parsed files.
 - There are unit tests for every class of the project.
 - There are integration tests to test the flow of the application.